ecbc0/note-math/item_en/scalar-field-non-relativity_en.typ

   If the non-relativistic approximation limit of the KG field is considered, these assumptions will be automatically obtained.

   Then, the time component of the static gauge field acts as the electric potential.
-Both the harmonic oscillator potential $k r^2$ and the hydrogen atom potential $k 1/r$ originate from simple charge densities.
+Both the harmonic oscillator potential $k r^2$ (uniform Charge) (probably should not be interpreted this way) and the hydrogen atom potential $k 1/r$ (point charge) originate from simple charge densities.

   Thus, the motivation problem becomes: